quantumNerd/Wannier90_for_Windows/README.md

 ## Usage

+You can directly refer to both mpiexec.exe (in the msmpi folder) and wannier90.x (in the wannier90-3.1.0) folder by their corresponding full path, and then you can jump to step 3 below.
+To be more convenient, we recommend the procedure below (step 1 and 2) to set up environment variable so that later you do not need to always input the full path in the calculations.

 1. Set system environment variables
    - Search "environment variables" in the Windows search bar
    - Go to "Edit the system environment variables"